shadc/AdvancedJavaScript/Class Setup Instructions.md

 	* npm (node.js package manager) will be used to install course dependencies and to start the development environment
 	* See download and install steps below
 5. Course Files
-	* Course files contain development environment dependencies, example code, reference images and links that will be used during classroom
+	* Course files contain development environment dependencies, example code, reference images and links that will be used during class
 	* See download and install steps below

 ### **Other required items for the classroom**